RetiredC/RCKangaroo/README.md

 # NVIDIA A100
-  Currently, Kangaroo does not support NVIDIA A100 GPUs.
+  Currently, Kangaroo does not support multiple GPUs (8 x NVIDIA A100 GPUs).
 I’d like to request this feature to enable compatibility with A100 for higher-performance compute tasks.

   Key considerations: